 Greetings to everyone on this list!

-To participate in promoting the broadcast of women's compositions, please telephone or e-mail local and/or Internet radio stations during March 29th-April 4th, 2020, requesting that they play music from
+To participate in promoting the broadcast of women's compositions, please telephone or e-mail local and/or Internet radio stations during Apr.
+11-17, 2021, requesting that they play music composed by JOAN TOWER.

 As usual, the selection, which is different every week, has been made by Ursula Rempel.
 The selections, she explains, "are based on a combination of factors: availability of CDs, geography/ nationality, accessibility/appeal of the music for general audiences, and a concern to feature both historical and contemporary women composers."

 Feel free to copy and modify this to suit yourselves:

 Holiday Requests 2020